 Washington State Rest Area Rules

 The State of Washington has rest area rules codified into law (RCW) and in administrative code (WAC).
-The follow rules are current as of this writing (August 11, 2020).
+The following rules are current as of this writing (August 11, 2020).
 These rules were edited for easier reading.
 For the full (word for word) text of the regulations, please visit, “Rules for Using Rest Areas in Washington“…

 - Parking is limited to 8 hours in a 24 hour period.
+Commercial vehicles are allowed up to 11 hours.

 - Camping is prohibited, including pitching a tent or other sleeping facility.